July 15, 2017

 About the Runs

 The race course is mostly flat (we’re at sea level), and follows the old Copper River railroad route which led to the Kennicott Copper mines.
 The marathon starts at 27 mile bridge – one of the many bridges that span the Copper River.
 The first half of the course is gravel road – with little to no traffic.
-Because the area is still wild, moose and bear are occasionally encountered.
-For safety and water support, marathoners will be followed by a vehicle.
+Because the area is still wild, moose and bear are occasionally seen from the course.
+For safety and water support, marathoners will be followed by a public safety vehicle driven by trained EMTs.
 Runners pass the “Mudhole Smith” airport at mile 13.
 Paved road then spans the Copper River delta, lined with beautiful wildflowers, including lupine, nagoonberry, fireweed, and Alaska’s State flower, the forget-me-not.
-The last 10km, are run along the blue waters of Eyak Lake.
+The last 10 km are run along the blue waters of Eyak Lake.
 June temperatures range from low 50s – 75 F.

 AK Salmon Runs FAQs